 Rice.
 37. Transcription.

-Protein synthesis is carried out in the cytoplasm on the ribosomes, where mRNA serves as a matrix (Fig. 38).
-The translation of the sequence of triplets of nucleotides in the mRNA molecule into a specific sequence of amino acids is called broadcast.
-The synthesized mRNA comes out through the pores in the nuclear envelope into the cytoplasm of the cell, combines with ribosomes, forming polyribosomes (polysomes).
-Each ribosome consists of two subunits - large and small. mRNA is attached to the small subunit in the presence of magnesium ions (Fig. 39).
+Protein synthesis is carried out in the cytoplasm on ribosomes, where mRNA serves as a template (Fig. 38).
+The translation of a sequence of nucleotide triplets in an mRNA molecule into a specific amino acid sequence is called broadcast.
+The synthesized mRNA exits through the pores in the nuclear envelope into the cytoplasm of the cell, combines with ribosomes, forming polyribosomes (polysomes).
+Each ribosome consists of two subunits - large and small. mRNA attaches to the small subunit in the presence of magnesium ions (Fig. 39).

 Rice.
 38. Protein synthesis.